DavisPL-Teaching/189c-hw2/README.md

 played on the first day of class.
 - Part 3 explores some of the limitations of Z3.

+There is also a Part 4, which is optional extra credit.

 There is also a helper file, `helper.py` that contains some useful functions when working with Z3.